marius-test/java_selenium_automation/README.md

 # java_selenium_automation

-**DISCLAIMER:** I take no credit for writing this program, I followed instructions and edited the code.

-This **Selenium** automation demonstration in **Java** was created based on the *IntelliJ for Test Automation Engineers* tutorial from *Test Automation Univeristy*: <https://testautomationu.applitools.com/intellij>.
+This project demonstrates Selenium automation in Java based on the *IntelliJ for Test Automation Engineers* tutorial from [Test Automation University](https://testautomationu.applitools.com/intellij).

+> Disclaimer: This project follows the tutorial closely, with some edits.

+## Prerequisites
+- Java 11+
+- Maven
+- Selenium WebDriver
+- ChromeDriver